Master's in Cybersecurity Online

 Prior to January 2018, this concentration was known as Computer Systems Security.

 The MSCS program is designed to provide students with a strong and broad Computer Science related technical background as well as systematic, analytical, critical-thinking, and problem-solving skills that enable them to contribute as a professional or a subject expert to a variety of Computer Science or Software Engineering related technical roles, including but not limited to Computer and Information Research Scientists, Information Security Analysts, Computer Programmers, Software Developers, Software Quality Assurance Engineers and Testers, Computer Systems Engineers/Architects, and Computer Science Teachers.

 The Master of Science in Computer Science (MSCS) degree program includes core courses which are designed to provide relevant and advanced instruction in a set of Computer Science’s most important subjects such as computer algorithm, operating system, database, security, and networking, as well as software engineering.
-In addition, the MSCS degree program has a General Track as well as three concentrations: Data Science, Software Engineering and Cybersecurity Engineering.
+In addition, the MSCS degree program has a General Track as well as two concentrations: Software Engineering and Cybersecurity Engineering.
 Each concentration provides a set of courses which are designed to equip students with additional domain knowledge such as principles, processes and methodologies, as well as best practice on how to apply relevant computer software or other computing technologies in the concentration subjects.

 This program does not lead to additional licensure or certification.
 As such, CTU has made no determination regarding prerequisites for licensure or certification in any state or jurisdiction.

 College of Computer Science, Engineering and Technology Mission Statement